Great white shark size

-Confirmed maximium sizes
+Confirmed maximum sizes

 A complete female great white shark specimen in the Museum of Zoology in Lausanne, and claimed by De Maddalena et al. (2003) as the largest preserved specimen, measured 5.83 m in total body length with the caudal fin in its depressed position, and is estimated to have weighed 2000 kg.
-According to J. E. Randall, the largest white shark reliably measured was a 19.5 ft specimen reported from Ledge Point, Western Australia, in 1987, but it is unclear whether that length was measured with the caudal fin in its depressed or natural position.
-Another great white specimen of similar size was a female caught in August 1988 in the Gulf of St. Lawrence, off Prince Edward Island, by David McKendrick of Alberton, Prince Edward Island.
+According to J. E. Randall, the largest white shark reliably measured was a 19.5 ft specimen reported from Ledge Point, Western Australia, in 1984, but it is unclear whether that length was measured with the caudal fin in its depressed or natural position.
+Another great white specimen of similar size was a female caught in August 1983 in the Gulf of St. Lawrence, off Prince Edward Island, by David McKendrick of Alberton, Prince Edward Island.
 This female great white was 6.1 m long, as verified by the Canadian Shark Research Center.

 A report of a specimen reportedly measuring 6.4 m in length and with a body mass estimated at 3175–3324 kg caught in 1945 off the coast of Cuba was at the time considered reliable by some experts.
 However, later studies revealed this particular specimen to be around 4.9 m in length, i.e. a specimen within the typical maximum size range.

 The largest great white recognized by the International Game Fish Association (IGFA) is one caught by Alf Dean in southern Australian waters in 1959, weighing 1208 kg.